A trendy, artistic neighborhood packed with designer cafés, independent galleries, and sidewalk art sellers.

 The Jehangir Art Gallery and the National Gallery of Modern Art present modern visual arts.
 At the same time, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya museum displays a combination of history and art exhibitions.

 The annual Kala Ghoda Arts Festival is well-known for its avant-garde installations, performances, and debates.

 HISTORY OF KALA GHODA

-The name Kala Ghoda derives from the historic equestrian monument of King Edward Vll, which stood in the center of the huge junction on the old Esplanade Road.
+The name Kala Ghoda derives from the historic equestrian monument of King Edward Vll, which stood in the center of the vast junction on the old Esplanade Road.

-The statue, a relic of the colonial past, has since been removed from the location, but the name lives on as a resounding affirmation of a powerful public memory.
+The statue, a relic of the colonial past, has since been removed from the location, but the name remains a resounding affirmation of a powerful public memory.

 KALA GHODA STATUE and ITS HISTORY

 Time travel back to the mid-nineteenth century, when the Prince of Wales (later King Edward VII) ruled over this renowned road in Bombay, and we’ll see how things have changed.